Mark Mathis

 • Equity compensation – Mark assists start-ups, middle market companies, and publicly traded companies design, implement, and administer equity compensation plans in a variety of industries.

-• Welfare benefit plans – Mark has worked with various welfare plans, including matters ranging from group medical plans to sophisticated funding approaches such as tax-exempt VEBA trusts.
+• Welfare benefit plans – Mark has worked with the full array of welfare plans, including matters ranging from group medical plans to sophisticated funding approaches such as tax-exempt VEBA trusts.

 Mark partners with C-suite executives, in-house counsel, HR staff, and outside service providers (such as actuaries, third-party administrators, and investment consultants).
 He addresses issues that range from sensitive, high-stakes matters to the day-to-day issues clients face.
 Mark adds value by being forward-looking and understanding the history of clients’ benefits structures, the overall direction of clients’ benefits platform, and clients’ tolerances for risk.